 Dead batteries in smoke detectors will also fail you.
 I buy house brand alkaline batteries at a nearby grocery store and put fresh batteries in all detectors just before inspection, and keep at least one extra battery on hand just in case something happens on inspection day.

 This saves lives, so I don’t complain about this at all.

 What he didn’t write up

 He didn’t write up a big crack in the wall in the living room, which surprised me.
 I had one inspector find cracks inside a closet that I hadn’t noticed, and write us up for that.
 We fixed it anyway, of course.

 Other problems I’ve seen

 After you renovate a few houses, you see any number of odd things.
 I didn’t run into these problems at this particular house, but here are some other things I’ve seen that will irritate an inspector.

-Missing anti-tip devices on kitchen ranges
+Missing or nonfunctioning anti-tip devices on kitchen ranges

 The kitchen range needs an anti-tip device to keep it from falling over if someone opens the door and steps on it.
 These devices bolt to the floor or wall and the appliance foot slides into it.
 If your range didn’t come with one, they cost around $20.